KubeSail, the Company#

 What happens to my server if KubeSail goes away?#

-While it might not be the best way to run a company, we’ve actually had this situation in mind since day one.
+We’ve actually had this situation in mind since day one.
 Your server and your data belongs to you, and the only things that would stop working if KubeSail suddenly ceased to exist are:

 - KubeSail.com control panel